uyenquangbuitran/panda-csv-utf16/README.md

 # panda-csv-utf16
-Simple python code to convert pkl to csv, ec
+Simple python code to convert pkl to csv